How to Start an LLC in South Carolina

 Each new LLC in South Carolina must appoint a Registered Agent.
 This agent is the main point of contact for the business and is charged with receiving tax documents, legal notices, and more on behalf of the company.
 Obviously, this is an important role to fill!

 Alternatively, you can simply use a professional Registered Agent service.
-A service (such as Northwest Registered Agent or ZenBusiness) provides all the key services of a registered agent, and also allows you to keep your own address private.
+A service (such as ZenBusiness or Northwest Registered Agent) provides all the key services of a registered agent, and also allows you to keep your own address private.
 Plus, if you’re ever on vacation or otherwise unavailable, you won’t need to worry about missing an important mailing or document.

 Create an operating agreement